UrbanCCD-UChicago/plenario-docs/source/includes/_query_syntax.md

 ## Attribute Operators

-> Use the columns information from each dataset's metadata
+> Use the "columns" information from each dataset's metadata
 > to find the name